shybovycha/shybovycha.github.io/_drafts/2025-03-27-modal-text-editors.md

     - `<leader>t` toggles a terminal
     - `C-\ C-n` switches terminal to Normal mode, but I also remapped it to `<Esc><Esc>`
     - `i` switches terminal to Insert mode
+- navigation
+    - `C-left` / `C-right` goes through the jumplist (similarly to back/forward in IntelliJ / VSCode)
 - editing
     - `ys<motion><character>` wraps selected text in a specified character
     - `cs<old char><new char>` changes the wrapped character around text under cursor from `<old char>` to `<new char>`